 The Principles of Using HPLC Columns

 Furthermore, the chromatographic instrument that is designed with the liquid as the mobile phase is called liquid chromatography.
-In comparison, the liquid chromatography that is equipped with a high-pressure infusion pump, high-efficiency stationary phase, and the high-pressure sensitive detector is called high-performance liquid chromatography.
-There is a great variety of HPLC which are used in the laboratories.
-However, no matter what kind of HPLC, it has four basic parts: high-pressure infusion system, sample loading system, separation system, and detection system.
+In comparison, liquid chromatography that is equipped with a high-pressure infusion pump, high-efficiency stationary phase, and a high-pressure sensitive detector is called high-performance liquid chromatography.
+There is a great variety of HPLC which are used in laboratories.
+However, no matter what kind of HPLC, it has four basic parts: a high-pressure infusion system, a sample loading system, a separation system, and a detection system.

 Good Separation Effect

 Diol HPLC column is mainly used for the separation of peptides, proteins, and polar drug molecules.
-This column has ultra-pure fully porous spherical silica gel, which greatly improves the stability of chromatographic column separation and has good symmetrical peak shape and high column effect; besides, it ensures the inert, homogeneous and reproducible surface of silica gel with unique surface modification method.
-Moreover, Diol HPLC columns are mainly used for sample analysis, especially for mobile phase and sample filtration in chromatographic analysis, which has a good effect on protecting chromatographic column system and injection valve from contamination, and can be widely used in gravimetric analysis, microanalysis, colloid separation, and aseptic experiments.
+This column has ultra-pure fully porous spherical silica gel, which greatly improves the stability of chromatographic column separation and has a good symmetrical peak shape and high column effect; besides, it ensures the inert, homogeneous, and reproducible surface of silica gel with a unique surface modification method.
+Moreover, Diol HPLC columns are mainly used for sample analysis, especially for mobile phase and sample filtration in chromatographic analysis, which has a good effect on protecting the chromatographic column system and injection valve from contamination and can be widely used in gravimetric analysis, microanalysis, colloid separation, and aseptic experiments.

-Compared with the conventional HPLC column, the Diol HPLC column is a much more stable and reproducible orthophase column than the silica gel column and amino column.
+Compared with the conventional HPLC column, the Diol HPLC column is a much more stable and reproducible ortho phase column than the silica gel HPLC column and amino Acid HPLC column.
 It is modified on the basis of pure silica gel, and some compounds can provide better selectivity and chromatographic peak shape.
-And it adopts unique bonding technology to ensure stable stationary phase structure and excellent batch and batch reproducibility.
+And it adopts unique bonding technology to ensure a stable stationary phase structure and excellent batch and batch reproducibility.